MadeByMike/html5-periodic-table/README.md

 Periodic table of HTML 5 elements
 =================================

-Fully credit to Josh Duck for origionally creating the HTML 5 periodic table of elements.
+Full credit to Josh Duck for origionally creating the HTML 5 periodic table of elements.

 I'm not sure why Josh removed his version from his website.
 I think it was useful so this is my recreation of it.